MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/6-use-excel-model-scenarios.md

+# Exercise 1, Task 4: Use Copilot in Excel to model What-If scenario
+---
 Robin Kline, Fabrikam’s Finance Manager, asked you to update the Relecloud acquisition financials to reflect new assumptions, such as adjusted valuation multiples and projected synergy savings.
 Robin wants you to:

 - Update the Relecloud acquisition numbers based on a series of what-if scenarios.